aqaPayam/NakhBot/README.md

 ## 6. Explore

-Explore shows one profile at a time.
+For active complete users, Explore only shows profiles where:

 Explore preview shows: